 Strong Renters’ Market

-Although housing is relatively affordable in Columbia, there simply isn’t enough inventory to meet demand, according to The Post and Courier.
-The imbalance between supply and demand is one likely reason why so many households in the market rent rather than own.
+Although housing is relatively affordable in Columbia, there simply isn’t enough inventory to meet demand.
+The imbalance between supply and demand is one likely reason why more than 50% of the households in Columbia rent rather than own.